Discovering cool and unique places in the US

 Mount Rainier’s volcanic cone is camouflaged by its glaciated peaks.

 On a clear day, you can catch a glimpse of Mount Rainier from Victoria, British Columbia, over 114 miles away.
+With so much gorgeous scenery, it’s no wonder this is among the top places to visit in the US.

 Does a cozy cabin near Mt.
 Rainier sound good to you?
 Read next: 12 coolest Airbnbs in Washington State!